davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 3. Write the main command-prompt loop to repeatedly accept input.
 Test the `split(..)` function you just wrote on various inputs, including empty string.

-    - If you're using `fgets()` to accept user inputs, remember that the "enter" key is logged as a `'\n'` character at the end of the string!
+    - You should be using `fgets()` to accept user inputs.
+Remember that the "enter" key is logged as a `'\n'` character at the end of the string!
 You'll probably want to truncate that newline character as soon as you obtain the user input, and that's as simple as putting the `'\0'` character in its place.

-4. Work on built-in commands next.
+4. Work on handling the built-in commands next.

 5. Work on command execution when given the full path to an executable.
 (Mode 1)

-6. Work on execution when given just the name of an executable.
+6. Finally, work on execution when given just the name of an executable.
 (Mode 2)

 #### Example Output